davidcurie/Practice/README.md

 ## Editing files in this repository

-EXAMPLE: Add your name to this README file and push it to this repository
+EXAMPLE: Add your name to this README file and push it to this repository.
+> This example assumes you have cloned this repository as outlined in the steps above.
+Start this example in the terminal that has its working directory already located to where this repository was extracted.

-1. get the latest version from the servers
+1. Get the latest version from the servers
     ```
     git pull
     ```